Election deposit: Singapore

-In all cases, unelected candidates who fail to secure at least one-eighth (12.5%/45°) of the valid votes in their constituencies or the Presidential Election will have their deposit forfeited.
+In all cases, any losing candidates garnering less than one-eighth (12.5%) of the valid votes in their constituencies or the Presidential Election will result in the forfeiture of their election deposit.

 Ukraine

 In Ukraine, during the presidential elections, candidates are required to pay a nomination deposit of ₴2,500,000 (approx. US$90,000) which is refunded only to those candidates that progress to the second round of voting.

 United Kingdom

 Since 1985 the deposit in elections to the House of Commons has been £500, which must be handed in, in cash, banker's draft, or other forms of legal tender, when the candidate submits nomination papers.
-It is refunded if the candidate gains 5% or more of the valid votes cast.
+It is refunded if the candidate gains more than 5% of the valid votes cast.